Registration is closed until January 2018.

 My last day job was what you'd call a velvet-lined coffin.

-So I decided to start pitching to places that didn't know that I had zero experience.
-Even though I bumbled, fumbled, took eons to write my first query, and almost talked myself out of sending it, my first newspaper pitch sold.
+So I decided to start pitching to places that didn't know I had zero experience.
+Even though I bumbled, fumbled, and took eons to write that first query, and almost talked myself out of sending it, my first newspaper pitch sold.

 Once I saw my name in print and earned a few hundred dollars, I was hooked.